yeokiwi/wsl2_offline/readme.md

 "Shared" means ready to be forwarded, but still parked

+if it not shared, it must be binded usbipd bind -b BUSID

 PS C:\WINDOWS\system32> usbipd attach --wsl --busid 2-2 #this will now forward the USB-device.
 You will hear the "unplug" chime in Windows.

 Output:
 usbipd: info: Using WSL distribution 'Ubuntu' to attach; the device will be available in all WSL 2 distributions.
 usbipd: info: Using IP address 172.26.144.1 to reach the host.

 PS C:\WINDOWS\system32> usbipd list #check if it worked

 Output:
 BUSID VID:PID DEVICE STATE
 2-2 10c4:ea60 Silicon Labs CP210x USB to UART Bridge (COM3) Attached